 SIU Carbondale’s first priority is to ensure that our students, faculty and staff stay safe, whether they are in the classroom, a lab, an office or a residence hall.
-Please see the safety protocols being implemented this fall.
+The safety protocols were updated in December 2020.

 The protocols are based on the recommendations of multiple health agencies and the state’s Restore Illinois plan, and they are subject to change as new information and guidance is available.

 Be sure to review the section on your responsibilities as we work together to keep all members of our community safe.